LocalizedCNMC/HardcodeTextPatcher-Fabric/README-EN.md

 [ZH-CN](README.md) / English

+## ⚠Warning: Version 1.0.1 and below is no longer supported!

 </div></center>

 # Configs File

 ## Modular

-the format in `config/HardcodePatcher/` directory like is `config.json` and several `module.json`.
+The format in `config/HardcodePatcher/` directory like is `config.json` and several `module.json`.
 (Module files are currently required to exist in one or more of the Fabric versions)

 `config.json` must be provided.
 It is as follows: